About The Artist…

 A Sampson McLaughlin

 “Anne’s work is an ongoing exploration of memory, identity and landscape.
-By weaving together history, geology she creates paintings that capture the spirit of the land, inviting the viewer into a world where the past and present coexist.”
+By weaving together history and geology she creates paintings that capture the spirit of the land, inviting the viewer into a world where the past and present coexist.”

 “Anne’s stories flow through her work, the eye travelling around the world she has created, up and down the rolling hills, the dry stone walls and around the bending lanes.”